 …then you have a case.
 Your primary care physician and bariatric surgeon need to be involved in building that documentation.
 Photographs, dermatology records, and treatment history all strengthen a claim.
 Panniculectomy has the highest rate of approval; most other procedures are unlikely to be covered.

 Even when insurance denies coverage, many patients find that financing options through their plastic surgeon’s office or third-party medical lenders make the procedures accessible over time.
+If you’re still in the pre-surgery stage, understanding how to get insurance to pay for weight loss surgery is the right place to start before the skin removal conversation even begins.

 The Emotional Side Nobody Talks About